-I use ultrasonic diffusers in about every room in my house.
-Especially in the bedrooms, because trying to sleep when you can’t breathe is a little tricky.
-I run them year round, but especially during the ‘dark time’ (ie. Late February to early April, when the elm pollen is rampant), and I have them going day and night.
+I use an ultrasonic diffuser in every room in my house.
+They are especially helpful in the bedrooms, because trying to sleep when you can’t breathe is a little tricky.
+I use them year round, and faithfully during the ‘dark time’ (ie. Late February to early April, when the elm pollen is rampant), and I leave them going all day and night.

 My Favorite Essential Oils for Seasonal Allergy Relief

 Lavender, Peppermint, Lemon, and Frankincense – these oils, used together in the diffuser form an ‘allergy bomb’, helping ease my most annoying symptoms.

 What’s So Special About These Oils?

 Oh, baby!
 These particular oils are some of the most powerful – yet versatile – essential oils around.
 They are also some of the easiest to find and most affordable oils, making them absolute “must have” oils for your collection, especially when you’re on a tight budget.

 - Lavender: (Lavandula augustifolia) has anti-inflammatory and anti-septic properties, which make it helpful for soothing swollen, irritated sinuses & nasal passages.
 It has a relaxing fragrance and also helps ease sinus pain and pressure that seasonal allergies can cause.